HizkiFW/blog/content/posts/indent.md

 Finally got Travis to deploy this blog to Github!
 Woo!

-When I first set this thing up, I was expecting the proceses to be really quick and easy, but it took some time before I actually got this blog to deploy properly.
+When I first set this thing up, I was expecting the process to be really quick and easy, but it took some time before I actually got this blog to deploy properly.
 I've made other hugo-based pages using Travis before, so my original plan was to just copy-paste existing `.travis.yml` file and be done with it.

 So I did that, and the page deployed successfully to the `gh-pages` branch.
 Great! *First commit and it already works*, I thought.
 But alas, I had missed one crucial piece of info.
 Personal GitHub pages are only served from the `master` branch.